nextgis/formbuilder/doc/form_syntax.rst

 General
 =======

-This page describes the syntax of "form.json" file, which is a part of NextGIS Formbuilder project file (with ".ngfp" extension).
+This page describes the syntax of "form.json" file which is a part of NextGIS Formbuilder project file (with ".ngfp" extension).
 The file uses the JSON specification rules and is encoded in UTF-8.

 Syntax
 ======